markjnkim/es_mod/01-html/content/step-3-hero.md

 The section we are about to build is the most important because it will be seen by every visitor to our landing page.
 In this section we have what is called a "Hero" image.
 In web terms, it means a large banner image placed prominently on the page.
 The placement is considered "above the fold," hence has a particular task; pique the curiosity of the visitors to keep reading, scrolling, clicking, and engaging with the website.

 > **Urkel Says**: Newspapers need to be folded due to their large paper format and thus termed the phrase "above the fold" for the upper half of the front page that often contains the most important news story, headline, and/or picture.
 Many newspaper terms have been adopted into the language of the web, including semantic HTML elements like the terms for a section, aside, header, footer, and article.
-Click [here](https://en.wikipedia.org/wiki/Above_the_fold) to find out more.
+For more take a look at [Wikipedia](https://en.wikipedia.org/wiki/Above_the_fold).

 Think of the hero section as the banner, headline, or billboard of our site.
 But before we can add our pizzazz, let's first add some HTML markup that will provide our structure and content.